patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ## changelog ##
 version ESP-ECU_V9_3:
-- fixed a bugg with a negative poll offset
+- fixed a bug with a negative poll offset
 - added the poll- begin and end time on the main page version ESP-ECU_V9_2:
 -made it suitable for the DS3 inverter.